Maryse Turcotte

-Maryse Turcotte (born February 23, 1975, in Sherbrooke, Quebec) is a retired female weightlifter from Canada, who competed twice for her native country at the Summer Olympics: 2000 and 2004.
-A two-time gold medallist at the Commonwealth Games she won a gold medal in the women's - 53 kg division at the 1999 Pan American Games in Winnipeg, Manitoba.
+Maryse Turcotte (born February 23, 1975, in Sherbrooke, Quebec) is a retired female weightlifter from Canada, who competed for Canada at the Summer Olympics in 2000 and 2004.
+She is a two-time gold medallist at the Commonwealth Games.
+She won a gold medal in the women's - 53 kg division at the 1999 Pan American Games in Winnipeg, Manitoba.
 She currently works as a physician.

 Her sister, Karine Turcotte, is also a weightlifter.